Advertiser Disclosure

-Manitoba is also one of the best places to live in Canada, with an affordable housing market and lower-than-average cost of living.
+Although Manitoba itself is one of the best places to live in Canada, 10 particular locations in this province stand out, offering a high quality of life, an affordable housing market and a lower-than-average cost of living.

 Cheapest Places to Live in Manitoba